mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 The knobs and levers had been polished with use and gleamed in the faint light on the table, and I looked up to her in awe.
 She snickered and left me to my devices while she moved to a different desk with a mess of papers that seemed to have been left in a hurry.

 I peered at the circular light on the table with a discerning eye – just a blob of light; nothing particularly interesting.
-Just above me, a thick dial with numbers on it jutted out of a sturdy metal box.
+Just above me, a thick dial with numbers on it jutted out of a sturdy metal box attached to the cylinder.
 It turned smoothly in my fingers and seemed to slowly reveal a pattern when turned a certain way, but I could barely make it out.
-Next to the dial was a red metal tab that seemed to fasten something.
-I pulled the tab and it released with a _tang_ that reverberated through the metal cylinder and loosened something hidden inside.
+Next to the dial was a red metal lever that seemed to fasten something.
+I pulled the lever and it released with a _tang_ that reverberated through the metal cylinder and loosened something hidden inside.
 Gently, I pulled on the loosened bit and uncovered a beautiful disc of glass set into a large rectangular metallic frame.
 I held it up to Pomri who took a break to look my way.
 Through the glass she was far-away and upside-down, and to her I suppose my eye was as big as the lens itself.
 She may have giggled in the dark and bore a smile for just a moment, but if she did, I couldn't tell.

 I set the lens down and searched for somewhere I might find more.
 Below the table was an unmarked wooden create worn by decades of use.
 Inside of it was a neatly-arranged assortment of lens frames, all with varying writings on their kelp-paper envelopes.
 Some had much thicker lenses in them, some were tinted, and others were completely black.
 I inserted a few that seemed thinner and saw them make smaller, brighter circles on the table.
 But then I found the thickest lens that I could, and when I turned the dial again to focus the image, a small but clear pattern emerged.